NZ power company shares slump on Tiwai Point's closure plan

-Shares in New Zealand's power companies, led by Meridian Energy, slumped in early trade after Rio Tinto announced a plan to shut down the country's biggest power consumer, the Tiwai Point Aluminium Smelter.
+Shares in New Zealand's five biggest power companies had more than $2.8 billion wiped off their values in early trade after Rio Tinto announced a plan to shut down the country's biggest power consumer, the Tiwai Point Aluminium Smelter.

 By late morning, Contact Energy was down 94c or 14 per cent at $5.80 and Meridian had lost 62c (11.8 per cent) at $4.64.